reelyactive/barnowl-aruba/README.md

 Project History
 ---------------

-__barnowl-aruba__ v1.4.0 adds support for the AOS10 WebSocket transport on the /aruba/aos10 path, with AOS8 support on both the /aruba/aos8 (recommended) and /aruba (legacy) paths.
+__barnowl-aruba__ v1.4.0 adds support for the AOS 10 WebSocket transport on the /aruba/aos10 path, with AOS 8 support on both the /aruba/aos8 (recommended) and /aruba (legacy) paths.

 __barnowl-aruba__ v1.0.0 was released in August 2023 with an upgrade from the AOS 8.8 to the AOS 8.10 protobuf.
 The latter includes the AP's Bluetooth MAC which is used as the `receiverId` property in place of the AP's WiFi MAC which was used in previous versions.